Hey! I'm Ross, "The RV Engineer!"

 You’re handed the keys after a hurried 15-minute walk-through.
 Now you’re in charge of a factory-built home on wheels that experiences a hurricane and an earthquake every time you drive through a rainstorm.

-As a designer and RV engineer, I get your frustration.
+As an RV designer and RV technician, I get your frustration.
 My industry isn’t necessarily known for award-winning customer service, now is it?

 This blog contains industry-insider information about how RVs work.
 Get your info straight from the horse’s mouth – er, or mine, anyway.
 You have a friend on the “inside” now!